chipslays/container/README.md

 ## Basic usage

-This example always return a new instance of `Mailer`.
+This example always returns a new instance of `Mailer`.

 ```php
 use Please\Container\Container;